-In this LIVE Webcast, a panel of thought leaders and professionals brought together by The Knowledge Group will provide and present an in-depth analysis of the fundamentals as well as recent developments in What’s Ahead for Consumer Financial Protection: Navigating the Evolving Legal and Regulatory Landscape.
+In this LIVE Webcast, a panel of thought leaders and professionals brought together by The Knowledge Group will provide and present an in-depth analysis of the fundamentals as well as recent developments in FINRA’s 2022 Priorities: Significant Changes and Emerging Issues Affecting Your Compliance Program.
 Speakers will also present all important issues surrounding this significant topic.
 Join us for this Knowledge Group Webinar!

 With the fast-growing problem and increasingly sophisticated threats of cyber security and data breaches, litigation and other related cases continue to hound the landscape.
 These lawsuits have brought large numbers of damages to individuals and industries, such as consumers and financial institutions over the years.